-documents.
-In addition, the preparation of DRAIRS was still time consuming because the data-collection and data analysis tasks were not addressed.
-Because editing of the DRAIR was always necessary, each analyst maintained his or her own personal set of fill-in-the-blank forms.
-Thus, DRAIRS were still not standardized.
+Before attempting to apply artificial intelligence (AI)-based techniques to the automation of DRAIR generation, the Air Force tried a more conventional approach.
+This approach involved the use of word processing tools to provide an exhaustive, pre-defined structure for preparing DRAIRs.
+This format was essentially a fill-in-the-blank facility that resulted in very terse, difficult-to-read documents.
+And, the preparation of DRAIRs was still time consuming because the data collection and analysis tasks were not addressed.
+Because editing of the DRAIR was always necessary, each analyst maintained private fill-in-the-blank forms.
+Thus, DRAIRs were still not standardized.

-The use of AI-based techniques in the generation of DRAIRS was appropriate for a number of reasons.
-First, based on the Air Force's previous experience with trying to automate DRAIR generation, it was apparent that more conventional approaches were not sufficient.
-The generation of a DRAIR was not only an issue of data reporting.
-It also involved the analysis and interpretation of these data with respect to specific domain knowledge about the aircraft item(s) in question.
+The use of AI-based techniques in the generation of DRAIRs was appropriate for a number of reasons.
+First, based on the Air Force's previous experience in trying to automate DRAIR generation, it had become apparent that more conventional approaches were not sufficient.
+The generation of a DRAIR was not only an issue of data Rather, it involved the analysis and reporting. interpretation of that data with respect to specific domain knowledge about the aircraft item(s) in question.
 This expertise on aircraft items and their performance existed in a combination of individuals, including the OR analysts, item managers, engineers, and equipment specialists.
-The OR analysts usually had a high-level appreciation of the problems, but the other experts often supplied the more detailed information about items and the significance of particular failures.
-The use of AI-based techniques was also appropriate for this application because of the ill-defined nature of the ideal DRAIR document and of the DRAIR-generation process when we began system development.
-The iterative prototyping development methodology that is part of AI-based development was useful in being able to show and discuss the design and development of the DRAIR ADVISER system as it progressed.
-In addition, through this iterative development process, the OR analysts and other potential users were able to become familiar with the system early on in the work and, therefore, were more comfortable with the system when it was delivered for installation and final testing.
+The OR analysts usually had a high-level appreciation of the problems, while the other experts often supplied the more detailed information about items and the significance of particular failures.
+The use of AI-based techniques were also appropriate for this application because of the ill-defined nature of the ideal DRAIR document and the DRAIR generation process at the beginning of the system development.
+The iterative prototyping development methodology that is part of AIbased development was very useful in being able to show and discuss the design and development of the DRAIR Advisor system as it progressed.
+In addition, through this iterative development process, the OR analysts and other potential users were able to become familiar with the system early on in the work and were, therefore, more comfortable with the system when it was delivered for installation and final testing.

-The particular AI-based technique used in the development of the DRAIR ADVISER system was knowledge-based systems and, in particular, production rule-based knowledge representation techniques.
-The AI-based techniques were used in addition to a number of other, conventional software development techniques, including database design and access and text processing and document generation.
+The particular AI-based technique used in the development of the DRAIR Advisor system was knowledge-based systems and, in particular, production rule-based knowledge representation techniques.
+The AIbased techniques were used in addition to a number of other, conventional software development techniques which included database design and access, and text processing/document generation.
 The AI-based techniques provided the intelligence for dynamic data query, analysis, interpretation, and text generation.
 The more conventional techniques provided the actual data access, or input to the system, and document preparation, or output from the system.